 London is in no short supply of brilliant Chinese food and we’re a city that takes full advantage of the great restaurants, takeaways, pop-ups and street food vendors serving up the Eastern cuisine.
 But how many of us are cooking it at home?
 Unless you’ve grown up cooking Chinese food or have been lucky enough to be taught somewhere along the way, chances are it’s food you usually eat out or order in, no thanks to the fact that the principles, techniques and flavours are quite different to those of Western cooking ideas.

-There’s no reason that needs to be the case, so we’ve enlisted the help of chef and author of Chinatown Kitchen, Lizzie Mabbot (also known by her blog name Hollow Legs), to steal some at-home cooking tips and tricks.
+With Chinese New Year around the corner, we’ve enlisted the help of chef and author of Chinatown Kitchen, Lizzie Mabbot (also known by her blog name Hollow Legs), to steal some at-home cooking tips and tricks.
 Lizzie grew up in Hong Kong until the age of 13 before moving to the UK and her cooking style is fuss-free, modern and utterly delicious, having been influenced by a combination of her upbringing in Asia as well as food experiences here in the UK.

 Read on for Lizzie’s tips on making awesome Chinese food at home, from the secret to a perfect sauce to the store cupboard ingredients you need to buy.